HSodhani1/AED_Final_Project/README.md

 of the customer who wish to get all the amenities provided by the hotel on their fingertips!

 ## How we have solved the problem:
-Incorporated a system that will help both the hotel and the customers to function effectively and with ease
+Incorporated a system that will help both the hotel and the customers to function effectively and with ease.